CSCI1090-F24/ps2/README.md

 This respository is nearly empty.
 That's because you will be creating Python programs yourself, putting them (or creating them) in this directory, and pushing and committing them to GitHub.

-**After you have committed and pushed all your work**, this is what my your repo will look like on GitHub in your browser:
+**After you have committed and pushed all your work**, this is what  your repo will look like on GitHub in your browser (changing your name for my name, etc.):

 <img src="img/myrepo.png" width="500">